How to Become a Notary in Indiana

 - Any other act authorized by common law or the custom of merchants.

-How do I become a remote online notary in Indiana?
+What are the steps to become a remote notary in Indiana?

-Before performing remote online notarial acts, a notary public must apply with the Indiana Secretary of State to be authorized to perform remote online notarial acts.
-There are several qualifications a notary public must meet:
+An Indianan notary public must apply with the Indiana Secretary of State to be authorized to perform remote online notarial acts.
+To qualify as a remote notary, a notary public must:

-- Hold a current Indiana notary public commission with at least ninety days remaining on the notary’s current notary commission term.
+- Hold a current Indiana notary public commission with at least ninety days remaining on the commission term.

 - Meet the continuing education requirements for a notary commission.